D-Heger/VoxelGameEngine/docs/TASKS.md

 ## Phase 4: Chunk Rendering & Basic Physics (Interaction)

 - - [ ] **Task ID:** P4-T1
-  - **Name:** Chunk Meshing Pipeline (`engine-world`)
+  - **Name:** Multithreaded chunk meshing
-  - **Description:** Implement a mesh generation pipeline that takes chunk data and produces vertex/index data suitable for rendering.
+  - **Description:** Implement a multithreaded chunk meshing system that takes chunk data and produces vertex/index data suitable for rendering, including culling of faces that are not visible to the player (covered by the face of a another, non transparent block in the same or neighboring chunk).
 This pipeline will be a separate part of the asynchronous generation process.
 This task also needs to implement applying the correct textures for the specific faces (**Note** on P3-T4.5), instead of applying the south texture for every face of the block.
   - **Phase:** 4 - Chunk Rendering & Basic Physics
   - **Dependencies:** P3-T1, P3-T6, `engine-world` module
   - **Subtasks:**
     - [ ] **Subtask ID:** P4-T1.1
-      - **Name:** Design Chunk Mesh Data Structure and Algorithm Choice
-      - **Description:** Define a data structure (e.g., a new `ChunkMeshData` class or record) to hold the vertices (including position, normal, and UV coordinates) and indices for a chunk's renderable mesh.
-Use Culled Faces Meshing.
-Document the chosen algorithm, data structures, and the overall flow of mesh generation.
-      - **Dependencies:** P3-T1 (Chunk data structure), P3-T4 (BlockProperties for texture and transparency information)
+      - **Name:** Rework thread pool architecture from P3-T6.1 & P3-T6.2
+      - **Description:** Rework the thread pool architecture from P3-T6.1 & P3-T6.2 to be a more generic and reusable implementation.
+Search for usage of the current implementation and refactor it to use the new architecture.
+      - **Deliverables:** New thread pool architecture implementation
     - [ ] **Subtask ID:** P4-T1.2
-      - **Name:** Implement Basic Face Culling Logic
+      - **Name:** Implement Meshing Task Queue
-      - **Description:** Implement the core logic to iterate through each block position within a chunk.
-For each block, determine which of its six faces are visible.
-A face is visible if the adjacent block (in the same chunk or a neighboring chunk) is an air block or a transparent block.
-This will require querying `BlockProperties` for transparency.
-      - **Dependencies:** P4-T1.1, P3-T1 (Chunk class for block data and neighbor access), P3-T4 (BlockProperties for transparency)
+      - **Description:** Create a thread-safe priority queue system (similar to P3-T6.3) that orders chunk meshing tasks based on their proximity to the player.
+Implement methods for adding, retrieving and cancelling tasks, along with queue management to prevent unbounded growth.
+      - **Deliverables:** New meshing task queue implementation
+      - **Implementation Context:**
     - [ ] **Subtask ID:** P4-T1.3
-      - **Name:** Implement Vertex Generation and Face-Specific Texturing
+      - **Name:** Implement ChunkMeshGenerator
-      - **Description:** For each visible block face identified in P4-T1.2, generate the necessary vertices (e.g., 4 vertices for a quad) and indices (e.g., 6 indices for two triangles).
-Calculate vertex positions relative to the chunk origin, and determine appropriate normals for each face.
-Crucially, calculate and assign the correct UV (texture) coordinates for each vertex.
-These UV coordinates must correspond to the specific texture assigned to that particular face of that block type, as defined in `BlockProperties.getFaceTextures()` (which uses `TextureRef`).
-      - **Dependencies:** P4-T1.2, P3-T4 (BlockProperties for face-specific textures via `TextureRef`), P2-T5 (understanding of texture loading)
+      - **Description:** Create a class that takes a `Chunk` object and generates a `ChunkMesh` object.
+This class will be responsible for taking the chunk data and generating the vertex, index and normal data for the mesh.
+It will also be responsible for applying the correct textures for the specific faces (**Note** on P3-T4.5), instead of applying the south texture for every face of the block.
+Data should only be generated for the faces that are visible to the player (not covered by the face of a another, non transparent block in the same or neighboring chunk), and the mesh should be culled accordingly.
+      - **Deliverables:** New chunk mesh generator and chunk mesh implementation
+      - **Implementation Context:**
     - [ ] **Subtask ID:** P4-T1.4
-      - **Name:** Create Asynchronous Meshing Task
+      - **Name:** Create ChunkMeshingTask Implementation
-      - **Description:** Develop a new `Runnable` or `Callable` task (e.g., `ChunkMeshingTask`) that takes a fully generated `Chunk` (state `GENERATED`) as input.
-This task will execute the meshing algorithm (from P4-T1.2 and P4-T1.3).
-The generated `ChunkMeshData` (from P4-T1.1) should be stored, likely within the `Chunk` object itself or closely associated with it.
-Upon successful mesh generation, the task should update the `ChunkState` of the chunk to `MESHED`.
-This task will be managed by the `WorldThreadPool` and a new queue if necessary, or integrated into the existing `ChunkGenerationService`.
-      - **Dependencies:** P4-T1.3, P3-T6 (WorldThreadPool, understanding of async task structure), P3-T1 (ChunkState, Chunk object modification)
+      - **Description:** Develop a `Runnable` or `Callable` implementation that encapsulates all operations needed to mesh a chunk asynchronously.
+This includes creating a new `ChunkMesh` object, invoking the appropriate `ChunkMeshGenerator`, updating chunk state, and adding the completed chunk to `ChunkManager`.
+      - **Deliverables:** New chunk meshing task implementation
+      - **Implementation Context:**
     - [ ] **Subtask ID:** P4-T1.5
-      - **Name:** Integrate Meshing Task into Generation Pipeline
+      - **Name:** Rework Task Completion Notification System
-      - **Description:** Modify the `ChunkGenerationService` (or the completion handler of `ChunkGenerationTask`).
-After a `ChunkGenerationTask` successfully completes and the chunk's state is `GENERATED`, the `ChunkGenerationService` should submit a new `ChunkMeshingTask` for that chunk to the `WorldThreadPool`.
-This creates a two-stage pipeline: Generate -> Mesh.
-      - **Dependencies:** P4-T1.4, P3-T6 (ChunkGenerationService, ChunkGenerationTask)
+      - **Description:** Rework the task completion notification system from P3-T6.5 to be a more generic and reusable implementation.
+Search for usage of the current implementation and refactor it to use the new architecture.
+      - **Deliverables:** New task completion notification system implementation
+      - **Implementation Context:**
     - [ ] **Subtask ID:** P4-T1.6
-      - **Name:** Update Renderer to Use Chunk Meshes
-      - **Description:** Modify the `Renderer` to no longer render individual blocks as cubes.
-Instead, for each chunk that is in the `MESHED` state and has valid `ChunkMeshData`, the renderer should upload this mesh data to a VAO/VBO (potentially managed by a new `ChunkRenderData` class or similar) and render it.
-This replaces the old block-by-block rendering logic from P3-T2.
-      - **Dependencies:** P4-T1.1, P2-T4 (Mesh class for VAO/VBO handling), P3-T1 (ChunkState)
+      - **Name:** Implement Mesh Generation Service
+      - **Description:** Create a high-level service that coordinates between the game systems and the thread pool.
+Implement methods for requesting chunk meshing with priority levels, checking meshing status, and handling the lifecycle of the meshing subsystem (initialization, shutdown).
+This will serve as the main API for the rest of the engine.
+      - **Deliverables:** New mesh generation service implementation
+      - **Implementation Context:**
     - [ ] **Subtask ID:** P4-T1.7
-      - **Name:** (Optional) Investigate and Implement Greedy Meshing
+      - **Name:** Integrate with Renderer
-      - **Description:** After implementing and testing the Culled Faces Meshing, if performance (either mesh generation time or vertex count impacting rendering) is a concern, investigate and implement a Greedy Meshing algorithm.
-This would involve merging adjacent coplanar faces of the same block type (and texture) into larger quads, potentially significantly reducing the total number of vertices.
-This would replace or augment the meshing logic from P4-T1.2 and P4-T1.3.
-      - **Dependencies:** P4-T1.3, P4-T1.6 (as a baseline for comparison)
+      - **Description:** Integrate the mesh generation service with the renderer.
+This includes updating the renderer to use the new mesh data, and updating the chunk manager to use the new mesh data.
+      - **Deliverables:** Updated renderer and chunk manager implementations
+      - **Implementation Context:**

 - - [ ] **Task ID:** P4-T2
   - **Name:** Player Entity (`game`)